 2.3.3.15 When meetings are arranged to be held outside ITU premises, participants should not be charged for meeting facilities, unless agreed in advance by the study group.
 Meeting charges should be an exceptional case and only done if, for example, the study group is of the opinion that a meeting charge is necessary for the work to proceed properly.
 However, no participant should be excluded from participation if he or she is unwilling to pay the charge.
 Additional services offered by the host shall be voluntary, and there shall be no obligation on any of the participants resulting from these additional services.

+2.4 Creation of new work items under questions

+New work items for an existing question should be suggested via contributions.
+Once it is agreed that a new work item under a question will be added to the work programme, the template provided in Annex A shall be used to capture the relevant data and it shall be included in the Question Meeting Report.
+Support from at least four countries is required if this new work item is to be accepted for inclusion in the Study Group Work Programme.

 3 Submission and processing of contributions